Accessible Pricing

 Let’s consider for a moment how an auction undertakes to achieve the best price with the help of the image below.

-Let’s assume that a painting at auction is valued at an estimated £1,000,000 - this is the market value and target price.
+Let’s assume that a painting at auction is valued at an estimated £1,000,000 - this is the market value and target price that we want to achieve.

 As you are no doubt aware, auctions do not start the price at around the estimated price.
 Instead, auctions start the price somewhere below the estimated price.
 In other words, auctions do not start the price at the fair or market value, but somewhere below it.